fltk::Widget Class Reference

 Add an association to a this widget.
 The associated data is of the given association type.
 The associated data must not be NULL.
 NULL is simply not added as association.

-bool Widget::add_shortcut ( unsigned key )
+bool Widget::add_shortcut ( unsigned key)

 Add a new shortcut assignment.
 Returns true if successful.
 If key is zero or the assignment already exists this does nothing and returns false.

 There can be any number of shortcut assignments, fltk stores them in internal tables shared by all widgets.
 A widget can have any number of shortcuts (though most have zero or one), and a given shortcut value can be assigned to more than one widget.
-You can examine the assignments with fltk::list_shortcuts().

 If you only want one shortcut use shortcut() to assign it.